Skip to content

 I have to agree with Ramit.
 There’s wishful thinking – ie. “I want to spend my money wisely and with intention” – and then there is reality.
 My guess is that for most of us, these don’t align.

 During the decades when I was poor, in heavy debt and living paycheck-to-paycheck, I spent every penny I earned.
-Then, to cover additional licking expenses, I maxed out credit cards.
+Then, to cover additional expenses, I maxed out credit cards.

 I didn’t love everything I spent money on.
 But even while racking up debt, I made sure we spent money on date nights, movies, dining out, booze, food, pets, home upgrades, cars etc. The truth is, I didn’t think about where I was spending my money.
-If I wanted something and had enough to room on a credit card, I bought it while thinking, “I’ll figure out some way to pay down off my credit card someday.”
+If I wanted something and had enough to room on a credit card, I bought it while thinking, “I’ll figure out some way to pay down my credit card someday.”

 Or, if I had a new credit card with a big line of credit, I didn’t think about it all.